Rivers of Carbon –

 277ha of weed control

-Community conversations Instream outcomes Riparian outcomes RoC Bidgee Social outcomes
+Instream outcomes Restoration process Riparian outcomes RoC Bidgee Social outcomes

-Community conversations Restoration process Riparian outcomes RoC Bidgee RoC Breadalbane RoC Burra RoC Goulburn RoC Mulwaree RoC Source Water Linkages RoC Southern Riparian Linkages RoC Yass River Linkages Social outcomes
+Managing stock Restoration process RoC Bidgee RoC Breadalbane RoC Burra RoC Goulburn RoC Mulwaree RoC Source Water Linkages RoC Southern Riparian Linkages RoC Yass River Linkages

 If you would like to keep up to date with our work then please subscribe to the Australian River Restoration Centre’s free e-newsletter below as this will advertise any upcoming activities.